Use enhanced lists

 Grouping applied indicator

-Sort and search in an enhanced list
+Sort in an enhanced list

 To sort individual columns: